This document updates the one of the same title, issued March 5, 2007.

 For questions regarding the use or interpretation of this guidance contact Freddie Poole at (301) 796-5457 or by email at email@example.com.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance, or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (631) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 631 to identify the guidance you are requsting.

 Table of Contents